Old Fall River Road in Colorado's Rocky Mountain National Park is the ultimate road less traveled adventure.

 And after all, it's this sense of adventure that draws many travelers to visit new places, see new things and experience different cultures.

-But there's another way to get from Estes Park up to the Alpine Visitor Center.
-That's where Old Fall River Road enters the mix.
+But there's another way to get from Estes Park up to the Alpine Visitor Center and that's where Old Fall River Road enters the mix.

-In this post we're going to discuss everything you need to know before committing to the 11 mile (18 kilometer) drive up this one lane dirt mountain road.
+In this post I'm going to discuss everything you need to know before committing to the 11 mile (18 kilometer) drive up this one lane dirt mountain road.

 If you can stomach driving along sections of road that peer over steep drops, you'll be rewarded with some of the best views in all of Rocky Mountain National Park!